Subjects and Curriculum | Epsom College

 Years 7, 8 & 9

 We begin by exploring Medieval History, including the Norman invasion and the consolidation of power that followed.
-We then take pupils through to the Middle Ages and on to early modern Britain, looking at monarchs, dynasties, wars and the struggle for power between crown and state.
+We then take pupils through a global history of the Middle Ages and on to early modern Britain, looking at monarchs, dynasties, wars and the struggle for power between crown and state.

 Globally, we examine the two world wars, including a trip to First World War battlefields and a piece of personal research into an aspect of the war.
 We round off the year by introducing the GCSE syllabus, exploring the US Civil Rights Movement from 1950-1964.